Skip to main content

 Aggregate

-Just like the Pivot Operator, the Aggregate Operator has the parameters group by attributes and aggregation attributes, but it does not support the column grouping attribute.
+Just like the Pivot Operator, the Aggregate Operator has the parameters group_by_attributes and aggregation_attributes, but it does not support the column_grouping_attribute.
 You can think of the Pivot Operator as a generalization of the Aggregate Operator, with a more advanced concept of groups.

 Transpose

-The Transpose operator exchanges the rows and columns of an ExampleSet, like the transpose of a matrix.
+The Transpose Operator exchanges the rows and columns of an ExampleSet, like the transpose of a matrix.

 Input